 What laminate should I choose?

-For a flat, class 32 is sufficient; for an office or hallway, go with class 33.
-An 8 mm thickness is the sweet spot.
-Vinyl planks are a good option for kitchens and rooms with higher moisture levels.
+For a flat, class 32 is enough; for an office or hallway, choose class 33.
+An 8 mm thickness is the best middle ground.
+Vinyl planks are a good choice for kitchens and rooms with higher moisture.

 Does the floor need levelling?